betoolhamad/Install-and-run-robot-arm-in-ros/README.md

 	$ sudo apt-get install ros-melodic-ros-controllers ros-melodic-ros-control
    ```

-   **In tow last commands i have problem with it, its dont't run and the soluation was run this command first to update : **
+   **In two last commands i have problem with it, its dont't run and the soluation was run this command first to update :**

    `sudo apt update`